 Need help setting up or improving your workplace’s recycling program to comply with the Mandatory Recycling Ordinance?
-Check out these free workbooks, guides, signs and other useful materials.
+Check out these free videos, workbooks, guides, signs and other useful materials.

 For a limited time, we are offering free indoor food scrap bins, a value up to $500 per approved business.
 A variety of containers and lids are available.
 Apply today!
 Free stickers to label your indoor recycling, organics or garbage containers can also be requested here.

 For information on how to comply with the Mandatory Recycling Ordinance, see the Businesses & Institutions Ordinance Overview page.
 Assistance is also available for free from the Business Assistance Team.
 To find more information about recycling collection services available in your city, see the Rules by City pages.

 For translated ordinance information and resources in Spanish (Español), Chinese (中文), Korean (한국인), and Vietnamese (Tiếng Việt) visit www.RecyclingRulesAC.org/languages.

 For support materials for other sectors, see Multi-family Support Materials or Schools Support Materials.

 This 1-page handout summarizes the compliance requirements and highlights resources available to help businesses comply with the Ordinance.
 For more details about the compliance requirements in the various Alameda County jurisdictions, go to Rules by City.

 The inspectors are handing this document out if they speak to business contacts during their inspection.